bbucsy/CADScript/README.md

 This project is part of my Master's thesis: **Design and Implementation of a Domain-Specific Language and Tooling for 2D Computer-Aided Design**.

 The project includes a web-based IDE for a language called CAD Script.
 CAD Script is a declarative language for describing 2D geometries, including basic shapes and constraints.
-You can find more details about the usage of the language [here](docs/usage.md)
+You can find more details about the usage of the language [docs](docs/usage.md) or [examples](docs/examples.md)

 ## Running with docker (recommended)